sedostheatre/sedos.co.uk/input/news/2021-07-28-ophelia-thinks-harder-cast-announced.md

 ---
 *28 July 2021*

-**We’ve thrilled to announce the cast of *Ophelia Thinks Harder*, our first full production at the Bridewell Theatre for 18 months!**
+**We’ve thrilled to announce the new cast of *Ophelia Thinks Harder*, our first full production at the Bridewell Theatre for 18 months!**

 The show, a riotous reworking of Shakespeare's *Hamlet* from a feminist perspective, was supposed to be performed back in April 2020, but world events got in the way and the show was postponed, until now.